Practical Guides

 public void before() {

-// Required: The method must be defined to activate the transaction.
+// Required: Method must be defined to activate the transaction.

 // Option 2: Eager Opening (Call super.open())